 This presentation is an in depth look at configuration of the z/VM TCP/IP server.
-Two separate methods of configuration will be discussed: A "simplified" approach using the IPWIZARD and IFCONFIG tools, as well as the more advanced method of updating the configuration files directly.
+Basic and advanced configuration topics will be discussed, with an emphasis on practical examples.
 Topics such as elementary routing, network hardware, and security are discussed in as much depth as necessary to provide an understanding of how to configure them on the z/VM TCPIP server.
-Some common configuration errors will also be addressed.
+Common configuration errors will also be addressed.
 While prior experience with z/VM TCP/IP is not necessary for attendees, some basic knowledge of z/VM mini disk structure is assumed.